Bhavnakumari-solanki-15/SolvYaar-Clean/README.md

 * [Supabase](https://supabase.com/) for database and authentication services
 * [Framer Motion](https://www.framer.com/motion/) for smooth, engaging animations
 * [Tailwind CSS](https://tailwindcss.com/) for responsive design
-* [Socket.io](https://socket.io/) for real-time collaboration features
 * [KaTeX](https://katex.org/) for fast, beautiful math rendering

 ---

 ## 🏁 Final Words

 Building SolvYaar has been a journey of discovery and innovation.
-We faced numerous challenges, from implementing real-time collaborative features to ensuring seamless AI integration.
-But seeing students collaborate and engage with mathematics in new ways makes it all worthwhile.
+We faced numerous challenges, from ensuring seamless AI integration to creating intuitive, accessible math visualizations.
+But seeing students engage with mathematics in new ways makes it all worthwhile.

-We believe SolvYaar represents the future of math education - one where learning is social, interactive, and personalized.
-We're excited to continue developing and refining our platform to help students around the world discover the joy of mathematical thinking together.
+We believe SolvYaar represents the future of math education - one where learning is interactive and personalized.
+We're excited to continue developing and refining our platform to help students around the world discover the joy of mathematical thinking.

 ---